vijeth-aradhya/safe-shadow-stack/README.md

 Some of the protections in Dynamrio (see [this](https://www.google.com/url?q=https%3A%2F%2Fgithub.com%2FDynamoRIO%2Fdynamorio%2Fwiki%2FCode-Content%23security&sa=D&sntz=1&usg=AFQjCNGG1-MNdUfzBmKa-G2GtfoK85DVRQ) too):
   * ASLR of its memory: code cache, heap, and stack
   * Guard pages around every memory block: cache, heap, and stack
-  * DR stack starts from the base again each time.
+  * Dynamrio stack starts from the base again each time

 ## Using